BlueWhale0101/Footprint-Scanner/README.md

 # Footprint-Scanner
-The BatHunter system is a Raspberry Pi based spectrum analyzer which specifically monitors the RF spectrum in the military bands to perform three functions:
+The EARS system is a Raspberry Pi based spectrum analyzer which specifically monitors the RF spectrum in the military bands to perform three functions:

 1. Wideband power monitoring and logging, for post operation analysis.
 2. Provide insight into the RF visibility of the using unit local to the operator.